geudde/attic-chest/pages/13.reference/01.porden/docs.md

 My Veil, a solemn pledge, he asked and won,

-Which binds my faith to him, and him alone ;
+Which binds my faith to him, and him alone;

 But to my earnest prayers one year was given, 850

 Ere for his flaming realms I quit the light of heaven.

-" To Albion soon we came ; and thither brought
+" To Albion soon we came; and thither brought
 By love, our lone retreat Alonzo sought,
 Whom lying fame had number'd with the dead,
-When wounded by my father's side he laid ;
+When wounded by my father's side he laid;
 And hard to say, if now his manly breast
 More swell'd with open joy, or grief supprest;
 With joy to meet his long-lost love again,
-Or grief to find his cherish' d hopes were vain :
+Or grief to find his cherish' d hopes were vain:
 Nor less my heart with mingled feelings strove, 860

 When honour struggled with awakening love,